hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 * `name` - (Required) The name which should be used for this Windows Web App Slot.
 Changing this forces a new Windows Web App Slot to be created.

-* ~> **NOTE:** Terraform will perform a name availability check as part of the creation progress, if this Web App is part of an App Service Environment terraform will require Read permission on the ASE for this to complete reliably.
+* ~> **NOTE:** Terraform will perform a name availability check as part of the creation progress, if this Web App is part of an App Service Environment terraform will require Read permission on the App Service Environment for this to complete reliably.

 * `location` - (Required) The Azure Region where the Windows Web App Slot should exist.
 Changing this forces a new Windows Web App Slot to be created.